 Consideration of these historical facts facilitates understanding of the ecological behavior of vegetation (Specht 1973, Axelrod 1973, Castri et al. 1981, Arroyo et al. 1995).
 Close relationships exist between many taxa of ZB IV and ZB V or ZB II (for example, species of the genus Olea, Eucalyptus, and others).
-Thus, Quercus baloot (= Q. ilex s.l.) grows in Afghanistan with additional summer rainfall.
+Thus, Quercus baloot (closely related to Q. ilex s.l.) grows in Afghanistan with additional summer rainfall.
 The Encinal vegetation of the mountains in Arizona with summer rain corresponds to the chaparral in California with winter rain only.

 2 Origin of zonobiome IV and their relations to zonobiome V

-In the anthology Castri & Mooney (1973), in addition to various problems of ZB IV, historical questions of the origin of this ZB IV are discussed, which is closely related to those of ZB V. Both go back to a common root, the tropical vegetation of the Tertiary reaching the higher latitudes.
+In their monograph Castri & Mooney (1973), in addition to various aspects of ZB IV, historical questions of the origin of this ZB IV are discussed, which is closely related to those of ZB V. Both go back to a common root, the tropical vegetation of the Tertiary reaching the higher latitudes.

-Axelrod has summarized the further development of vegetation up to the present for California and comparatively applied it to the Mediterranean area.
+Axelrod (1973) has summarized the further development of vegetation up to the present for California and comparatively applied it to the Mediterranean area.

 Fossil finds show that at the beginning of the Tertiary in the Eocene, tropical evergreen but also deciduous species grew in the Northern Hemisphere in the area of today's temperate climate, indicating a tropical climate with a pronounced summer rainy season at that time.
-Studies of fossil marine mollusks allow the conclusion that in California the minimum temperature of the surface water of the sea was about 25 °C around this time 50 million years ago.
+Studies of fossil marine mollusks allow the conclusion that in California the minimum sea surface temperature was about 25 °C around 50 million years ago.
 During the Oligocene and Miocene, a steady cooling of the sea occurred, and by the end of the Tertiary in the Pliocene, the minimum was only 15°C. Correspondingly, the climate on the mainland also became cooler and cooler and the flora poorer in species with high heat requirements.
 At the same time, however, the rainfall distribution in California changed.
 The summer maximum became less pronounced and towards the end of the Miocene it disappeared; in the Pliocene a shallow minimum was already noticeable in summer.
 During the Pleistocene with the ice ages, cold ocean currents developed on the western sides of the continents and at the same time a climate with pronounced summer drought and rain only in the winter months, i.e. the type of ZB IV.

-During the Tertiary the ever-higher mountains also bulged fully in western North America, and in Europe the alpine ranges.
-The consequence of this was that in the Tertiary tropical zone of today's higher latitudes arid climates and arid local sites in unfavorable exposure developed, so that among the evergreen species a selection took place into species with the typical leathery leaf of the humid tropics (often called laurel-leaved - lauriphyls) and into more drought-resistant sclerophyllous species (hard-leaved species).
-Then, during the Pleistocene, as the summer-dry climate (termed Mediterranean) developed on the western side of the continents, the sclerophyllous species gained dominance in this climatic region and the woody species flora became impoverished, while on the eastern side of the continents, washed by warm ocean currents, the humid climate with summer rains at somewhat lower annual temperatures was maintained as zonobiome V. On the humid eastern coasts of the continents of N- and S-America, as well as SE-Africa and SE-Asia and E-Australia, the transition from tropical humid to subtropical humid and warm-temperate species-rich flora with evergreen leather-leaves is quite gradual.
+During the Tertiary the ever-rising mountains also bulged fully in western North America, and in Europe the alpine ranges.
+The consequence of this was that in the Tertiary tropical zone of today's higher latitudes arid climates and arid local sites in unfavorable exposure developed, so that among the evergreen species a selection took place into species with the typical leathery leaf of the humid tropics (often called laurel-leaved – lauriphylls; leaf mesophyll thickened usually by thick cellulose cell walls) and into more drought-resistant sclerophyllous species (hard-leaved species; leaf mesophyll cellwalls usually thickened by lignification).
+Then, during the Pleistocene, as the summer-dry climate (termed Mediterranean) developed on the western side of the continents, the sclerophyllous species gained dominance in this climatic region and the woody species flora became impoverished, while on the eastern side of the continents, favoured by warm ocean currents, the humid climate with summer rains at somewhat lower annual temperatures was maintained as zonobiome V. On the humid eastern coasts of the continents of N and S America, as well as SE Africa, SE Asia, and E Australia, the transition from tropical humid to subtropical humid and warm-temperate species-rich flora with evergreen leather-leaves is still quite gradual.